-time.
-Call 515-987-5523 to pre-register for services.
+Food pantry services are available to all Dallas County residents in need of assistance.
+First-time visitors will go through a brief check-in process.
 Clients must live in Dallas County or Waukee School District, bring identification for each member of the household and bring proof of residency (utility bill or rental lease agreement).
+Bring reusable bags for food.